anonymous7483/fire-event-detection-dataset/README.md

 # Fire event detection dataset
-This repository contains the instructions on how to download and prepare the fire event detection dataset, and how to to train and evaluate a convolutional neural network on this dataset as a baseline for further research on this topic.
+This repository contains the instructions on how to download and prepare the fire event detection dataset, and how to to download and evaluate the baseline model, as well as how to train the baseline model on this dataset.

-Follow the instructions in the order they are presented below to recreate the train/validation/test split of the paper, and to re-produce the main results of the paper.
+Follow the instructions in the order they are presented below to recreate the train/validation/test split of the paper, and to re-produce the main results of the paper:

+- figure 5,
+- figure 6, and
+- table 5.

 ## Clone repository and setup environment